 - Strengthens the bond between you and your team members

 - Your support encourages them to continuously develop their skills

 - Training boosts performance levels and helps employees to reach their peak

 As we all know, a team is formed by individuals, each having their individual strengths and weaknesses.
-A manager has to focus coaching individuals by using a different approach, in order to reach maximum performance as a team.
+A manager has to focus on coaching each individual with a different approach in order to reach maximum performance as a team.

 Some managers don’t believe coaching is something that is expected from them in their role/position so they fail to dedicate time to coaching and training their employees.
-However, leadership and management involves helping team members experience progress in meaningful work.
+However, good leadership and management involve helping team members experience progress in meaningful work.

-In sum, coaching your team enables you as a manager to enhance your teams’ capability and performance.
-The productivity of your coaching will determine the levels of engagement and trust exists between manager and employees.
+In summary, coaching your team enables you as a manager to enhance your team’s capability and performance.
+The productivity of your coaching will determine the levels of engagement and trust that exists between manager and employees.